maximilianh/pubMunch/README.md

 # Output format

-To allow easy processing on a cluster of metadata and text separately, the tools store the text as gzipped tab-sep tables, split into chunks with several hundred rows each (configurable).
-There two tables:
+To allow easy processing on a cluster of metadata and text separately, the tools store the text as gzipped tab-sep tables, split into *chunks* of several hundred rows each (configurable).
+There are two tables:
 - articles.gz
 - files.gz